Skip to main content

 • If you are using a Wi-Fi or Cellular connection, please make sure that you are in an area with good signal coverage.

-• If you are using a shared connection, make sure that there are no other people that are using the connection.
-Activities such as streaming videos in High-Definition, downloading of large files or conducting a separate video call will take up a lot of network bandwidth and will interfere with the quality of your VSee Call.
+• If you are using a shared connection, make sure that there are no other people who are using the connection.
+Activities such as streaming videos in High-Definition, downloading large files, or conducting a separate video call will take up a lot of network bandwidth and will interfere with the quality of your VSee Call.

 Congratulations, you have completed the Device Test.